 Fill container with Soil

-I fill it with some soil, my DIY potting soil is a bit too loose so I mix 3 parts compost, 1 part peat moss, and 1 part perlite.
+I fill it with some soil, my DIY potting soil.
 Or you can go with bagged soil if you prefer.

 Plan Your Container Salad Garden

-Once filled then I lay out my garden plan.
+Once the container is filled with soil then I lay out my garden plan.

 In this salad garden I am planting a Super Sweet 100 tomato, a Tye Dye tomato, Persian Fingers Cucumber seeds, Black Seeded Simpson lettuce seeds, an Italian Basil seedling and 2 Sugar Snap pea seeds.